hdevelopments/chatSync/README.md

 # Running it for development

-Install the Addon normally like before.
+Install the Addon normally like before.<br/>
-Create a config_dev.ts in discordbot/src
+Create a config_dev.ts in discordbot/src<br/>
-put there your development credentials in. ( just copy past config.ts ) then run npm run dev.
+put there your development credentials in. ( just copy past config.ts )<br/>
+then run npm run dev.<br/>
 Then if you made any changes the config_dev.ts wouldnt be pushed.